 If demand for places on our walks becomes too great then the only solution is to offer more frequent walks and that requires more walk leaders to come forward.
-If you think you could help out with leading a walk, please contact John Hemingway via the Send a message to the Convener form below to discuss further.
+If you think you could help out with leading a walk, please contact John Hemingway via the Contact form below to discuss further.
 This might not need you to actually plan a new route.
 We could for example repeat each walk a few months later but with a different leader, which would enable other members to enjoy it.
 Alternatively you might want to develop your own walk.

 During the winter months, we have opted for pub lunches due to the unpredictability of the weather.
 However many pubs, when expecting a group of 15 people, require food orders to be placed in advance, which adds to the organisation.
 And then of course we are faced with sorting out 15 bills and collecting money from individual members.
 So if you are booked on the November or December walks and would be prepared to help with bills, please also let John know.